Best in Travel is here! Discover 2025’s destinations

 Ancient Olympia: 1 day

 Ferry across to the Peloponnesian port at Kyllini and make your way inland to Ancient Olympia, where you can stand in the stadium that hosted the first Olympic Games and imagine the roar of the crowd.
-The Olympic flame is still lit here for the modern Games.
-Stay overnight in the town to allow time, too, to take in the site's excellent museums crammed with masterpieces.
+The Olympic flame continues to be lit here to this day for the modern Games.
+Stay overnight in the town to allow time, too, to take in the site’s excellent museums, crammed with masterpieces.

 Next stop: Drive from Ancient Olympia to Mystras (around 2 hours).